Education in Indonesia: School system overview

+Public-school pedagogy emphasises rote learning and deference to the authority of the teacher.
+Teachers customarily do not ask questions of individual students; rather, they typically narrate a historical event or describe a mathematical problem, pausing at key junctures to allow students to call out responses that "fill in the blanks".
+By not identifying individual problems of students and retaining an emotionally distanced demeanour, teachers are said to demonstrate patience, which is admired in Indonesian culture.

 History

 Islamic kingdoms period

-The emergence of the Islamic state in Indonesia is noted by the acculturation of Islamic and Hindu-Buddhist traditions.
-During this period, the Pondok Pesantren, a type of Islamic boarding school was introduced and several of them were established.
-The location of Pesantren is mostly faraway from the hustling crowd of the city, resembling the location of Karsyan.
+The emergence of the Islamic state in Indonesia is marked by the acculturation of Islamic and Hindu-Buddhist traditions.
+During this period, the pondok pesantren, a type of Islamic boarding school, was introduced.
+Pesantren are typically located far from the hustle and bustle of cities, resembling the location of Karsyan.

 Dutch colonial period

-Elementary education was introduced by the Dutch in Indonesia during the colonial era.
-The Dutch education system were a series of educational branches that were based on the social status of the colony's population, with the best available institutions reserved for the European population.
+Elementary education was introduced in Indonesia by the Dutch during the colonial era.
+The Dutch education system was a series of educational branches based on the social status of the colony's population, with the best available institutions reserved for the European population.

-In 1870, with the growth of the Dutch Ethical Policy formulated by Conrad Theodor van Deventer, some of these Dutch-founded schools opened the doors for Pribumi (lit. native Indonesians).
-They were called Sekolah Rakjat (lit. folk school), the predecessor of what is called Sekolah Dasar (lit. elementary school) today.
-In 1871, the Dutch parliament adopted a new education law that sought to uniform the highly scattered and diversified indigenous education systems across the archipelago and expand the number of teacher training schools under the supervision of the colonial administration.
-The budget for public schooling was raised in steps from approximately 300,000 guilders in 1864 to roughly 3 million guilders by the early 1890s.
-Most often, the education development lacked funding, because many Dutch politicians feared expanding education would eventually lead to anti-colonial sentiment.
-Funding for education only counted for six percent of the total expenditure of the colonial budget in the 1920s.
-The number of government and private primary schools for natives had increased to 3,108 and the libraries to 3,000 by 1930.
+In 1870, with the development of the Dutch Ethical Policy formulated by Conrad Theodor van Deventer, some of these Dutch-founded schools opened the doors to Pribumi (native Indonesians).
+They were called Sekolah Rakjat (folk schools), the predecessor of what is now called Sekolah Dasar (elementary school).
+In 1871, the Dutch parliament adopted a new education law that sought to standardise the highly scattered and diversified indigenous education systems across the archipelago and expand the number of teacher-training schools under the supervision of the colonial administration.
+The public school budget was increased in stages from approximately 300,000 guilders in 1864 to roughly 3 million guilders by the early 1890s.
+Educational development often lacked funding because many Dutch politicians feared that expanding education would eventually lead to anti-colonial sentiment.
+Funding for education accounted for six percent of the total expenditure of the colonial budget in the 1920s.
+The number of government and private primary schools for natives had increased to 3,108, and libraries to 3,000 by 1930.
 However, spending sharply declined after the economic depression in 1930.

 Technische Hogeschool te Bandoeng, opened as a branch of Delft University of Technology.

 The Dutch introduced a system of formal education for the local population of Indonesia, although this was restricted to certain privileged children.
-The schools for the European were modeled after the Dutch education and required proficiency in Dutch.
-Dutch was also needed for higher education enrollment.
-The elite native and Chinese population who lacked Dutch language skills could enroll in either Dutch Native or Chinese schools.
+The schools for the Europeans were modelled on the Dutch education system and required proficiency in Dutch.
+Dutch was also needed for higher education enrolment.
+Elite native and Chinese populations who lacked Dutch language skills could enrol in either Dutch Native or Chinese schools.
 The schools were arranged in the following levels: